UKPLab/sentence-transformers/docs/sparse_encoder/pretrained_models.md

 [BEIR (Benchmarking IR)](https://github.com/beir-cellar/beir) provides a heterogeneous benchmark for evaluation of information retrieval models across in our case 13 diverse datasets.
 The avg nDCG@10 scores represent the average performance across all 13 datasets.

-Note that all the numbers of below are extracted information from differents papers.
+Note that all the numbers of below are extracted information from different papers.
 These models represent the backbone of sparse neural retrieval:

 | Model Name                                                                                                                                                | MS MARCO MRR@10 | BEIR-13 avg nDCG@10 | Parameters |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------|:---------------:|:-------------------:|-----------:|